Flesh: A Novel (Booker Prize Winner)

 About the author

 David Szalay is the author of Turbulence, London and the South-East, and All That Man Is.
-He’s been awarded the Gordon Burn Prize and The Paris Review Plimpton Prize for Fiction and has been shortlisted for the Man Booker Prize.
+His novels have won and been shortlisted for the Booker Prize, and he has been awarded the Gordon Burn Prize and The Paris Review Plimpton Prize for Fiction.
 Born in Canada, he grew up in London, and now lives in Vienna.
-His most recent novel is Flesh.

 Reading information